Strawberry Sorbet

 Back Pork Ribs Barbecue

 The first time I cook this oven barbecue baby back ribs, my kids asked me why they are called baby back ribs and even suggested that they came from a baby pig.
 Honestly, I didn’t answer them because I didn’t know the right answer.
-So, I’ve made a simple research why they are called a [...]
+So, I’ve made a simple research why they are called a such.
+They are name not the age of the hog, but because they are the small size of ribs compared to the larger pork spareribs. [...]

 Leave A Comment...